Manaswa-S/SynqKriya-Optim-Server/README.md

 - Accepts one or more RTSP camera stream URLs
 - Spawns **one goroutine per camera**
 - A central scheduler manages all camera routines
-- All video capture, frame sampling, clip assembly, and compression are handled using FFmpeg.
+- All video capture, frame sampling, clip assembly, and compression are handled using **FFmpeg**.

 For each camera:
 - Captures video feed for **X seconds**